Robbie Robertson: 1969–1973: Expansion and acclaim

-1974 Reunion with Bob Dylan (Planet Waves and Before the Flood)
+1974: Reunion with Bob Dylan

-In February 1973, Bob Dylan relocated from Woodstock, New York to Malibu, California.
-Coincidentally, Robertson moved to Malibu in the summer of 1973, and by October of the year the rest of the members of the Band had followed suit, moving into properties near Zuma Beach.

-David Geffen had signed Dylan to Asylum Records, and worked with promoter Bill Graham on the concept that would become the Bob Dylan and the Band 1974 Tour.
-It would be Dylan's first tour in more than seven years.

-Meanwhile, Bill Graham took out a full-page advertisement for the Bob Dylan and the Band tour in The New York Times.
-The response was one of the largest in entertainment history up to that point, with between 5 and 6 million requests for tickets mailed in for 650,000 seats.
+Bill Graham took out a full-page advertisement in The New York Times to spread the word that Bob Dylan and the Band were going on tour in 1974.
+The response was one of the largest in entertainment history up to that point, with between five and six million requests for tickets mailed in for 650,000 seats.
 Graham's office ended up selling tickets off on a lottery basis, and Dylan and the Band netted $2 million from the deal.

-Amongst the rehearsals and preparations, the Band went into the studio with Bob Dylan to record a new album for Asylum Records that would become the Bob Dylan album Planet Waves (1974).
+While preparing for the tour, the Band went into the studio with Dylan to record a new album for Asylum Records, Planet Waves (1974).
 Sessions took place at Village Recorder in West Los Angeles, California, from November 2–14, 1973.
 Planet Waves was released on February 9, 1974.
-The album was #1 on the Billboard album charts for four weeks, and spent 12 weeks total in the Billboard Top 40.
-Planet Waves was Bob Dylan's first #1 album, and the first and only time Bob Dylan and the Band recorded a studio album together.
+The album was No. 1 on the Billboard album charts for four weeks, and spent 12 weeks total in the Billboard Top 40.
+Planet Waves was Bob Dylan's first No. 1 album; it was also the first and only studio album that Dylan and the Band recorded together.

-The 1974 tour began at the Chicago Stadium on January 3, 1974, and ended at The Forum in Inglewood, California on February 14.
-The shows began with more songs from the new Planet Waves album and with covers that Dylan and the Band liked, but as the tour went on, they moved toward playing older and more familiar material, only keeping "Forever Young" from the Planet Waves album in the set list.
-Dylan and the Band played a number of tracks from the controversial 1965–1966 World Tour, this time to wildly enthusiastic response from the audience where there had been mixed reaction and boos nine years previously.
+The 1974 tour began at the Chicago Stadium on January 3, 1974 and ended at The Forum in Inglewood, California on February 14.
 The final three shows of the tour at The Forum in Inglewood, California were recorded and assembled into the double album Before the Flood.
 Credited to "Bob Dylan/The Band", Before the Flood was released by Asylum Records on July 20, 1974.
-The album debuted at #3 on the Billboard charts, and spent ten weeks in the Top Forty.
+The album debuted at No. 3 on the Billboard charts, and spent ten weeks in the Top Forty.